chany-ahn/rusty-weather-bot/README.md

 ## Description

 This Discord Weather Bot, developed in Rust, provides real-time weather updates and weekly forecasts directly in your Discord server.
-It's designed to offer quick and accurate weather information with an easy-to-use interface by utilizing Discords build in slash commands.
+It's designed to offer quick and accurate weather information with an easy-to-use interface by utilizing Discord's built in slash commands.

 ## Features